esendir/MongoRepository/README.md

 ### Usage

-Each method has multiple overloads, read summaries additional parameters
+Each method has multiple overloads, read method summary for additional parameters

 ```csharp
 	UserRepository repo = new UserRepository("mongodb://localhost/sample")